*2021-05-29: Updated to use Gert Willmann’s new 2N270 germanium transistor model

 The challenge was finding a good SPICE model for the transistors in this vintage circuit.

-The patent doesn’t suggest a specific part for the pnp bipolar junction transistors (labeled 16, 25, and 32 in the diagram), but we know that the original Maestro Fuzz Tone used RCA 2N270 germanium parts, and that the AC128 is an equivalent replacement.
+The patent doesn’t suggest a specific part for the pnp bipolar junction transistors (labeled 16, 25, and 32 in the diagram), but we know that the original Maestro Fuzz Tone used RCA 2N270 germanium parts.

 Although germanium transistors were state-of-the-art at the time, they are terrible by modern standards — high leakage current, very temperature sensitive, etc — and circuits designed around them may not function as expected with “better” components.
 That seems to be the case with the Snoddy circuit, which requires very leaky transistors to work at all.